Readings

 Columbus commented that there were many birds, large and small, which sung sweetly, and “… there were a great number of palms of moderate height and the Indians covered their houses with them.”

-Like Columbus, early chroniclers could not suppress their amazement of the whole Caribbean region which they praised for being a stand of precious wood—mahogany, cedar, ebony, in whose shade, they insisted, one could walk from one end of the island to the other.
+Like Columbus, early chroniclers often expressed their amazement of the whole Caribbean region, which they praised for being a stand of precious wood—mahogany, cedar, ebony, in whose shade, they insisted, one could walk from one end of the island to the other.

-My intention in quoting Columbus here is not to repeat this story as an unproblematic historical fact, instead I want to consider how this retelling of what Columbus and those that came after him saw reveals the importance of forests within the grand story of colonialism.
+Columbus accounts of the vast forests of the Americas is more than a historical fact, this retelling of what Columbus and those that came after him saw reveals the importance of forests within the grand story of Spanish colonialism.
 The exploitation of these forests would within a few years of Columbus’ writing require the forced displacement of global populations– the removal of indigenous populations from their ancestral lands, and within less than a century, the forced transport of enslaved labor required to clear the forests to make way for agriculture.

-Deconstructing commemorative narratives of the ‘discovery’ are worthwhile as doing so permits questioning just why characteristics of a land and a people, (such as the abundance of trees and the uses the Native population found for them, the flatness of the land and the variety of birds, as well as the mere ability to move about and to walk in the shade of ancient trees from one end of the island to the other), would be so important as to prompt other humans to cross the Atlantic Ocean and occupy the space.
+The writings of early Spanish settlers are worthwhile because they reveal what aspects of the “discovery” were important, and why.
+The writings provide great detail about the terrain and a people, (such as the abundance of trees the Native population), the flatness of the land and the variety of birds, and importantly the much desired ability to move about and to walk freely.
+As per the writings of Columbus he was impressed by the ability to walk in the shade of ancient trees from one end of the island to the other.
+The communication of an abundant amount of precious forests and space to walk would prove to be so important as to inspire many to cross the Atlantic Ocean and occupy the Caribbean.

-What vast amounts of forests had already been lost in Europe that the mention of these natural resources and descriptions of a docile Native population were noteworthy to Columbus, and of even greater interest to the King of Spain?
+Columbus’ focus on the forests of the Americans speaks volumes about the loss of the vast forests in Europe.
+The mention of these natural resources and descriptions of a docile Native population were noteworthy to Columbus, and of even greater interest to the King of Spain?

 Food for thought…

-Giving attention to the environmental history of colonialism allows for different questions to be asked: For example, to what extent is the omission of Indigenous populations within environmental history normalized?
-And second, how was the Western Hemisphere’s environment altered by the growth of colonial agriculture, slavery and by the massive forced migration across the Atlantic of African populations?
+Giving attention to the environmental history of Spanish colonialism allows for different questions to be asked: For example, the story of Spanish colonization tends to center the desire for gold, but how is that history enriched if the abundance of precious forests, which would have been of great value to the Spanish crown, is also incorporated?
+And, was the landscape of the Western Hemisphere altered by the growth of Spanish colonial agriculture, enslavement and other massive migrations across the Atlantic?

 Other questions that arise include:

-- What did land mean for those doing the ‘discovering’?
+- What did the value of land mean for those doing the ‘discovering’?

 - And, who or whom is it that would be granted the right to ‘walk freely’?